-The City will lease to the Corporation certain facilities, located on certain real property within the City, as set forth in the Facilities Lease (the "Site"), subject (i) to the terms of the Facilities Lease and (ii) to Permitted Encumbrances.
-The City also grants to the Corporation such rights of ingress and egress to the Facilities as the Corporation may require in order to fulfill its obligations under the Facilities Lease and under the Lease.
+The City leases to the Trustee the real property located in San Francisco, California and described in Exhibit A attached to the Property Lease (the "Site"), together with all buildings and improvements then situated or thereafter constructed thereon (collectively, the "Leased Property"), subject (i) to the terms thereof and (ii) to Permitted Encumbrances.
+The City also grants to the Trustee such rights of ingress and egress to the Site (as defined in the Project Lease) and infrastructure and utilities as the Trustee may require in order to fulfill its obligations under the Property Lease and under the Project Lease.